ibm-cloud-docs/natural-language-understanding/relations-v1.md

 {:swift: .ph data-hd-programlang='swift'}

 # Relation types (Version 1)
+{: #relation-types-version-1}

 The following table lists the relation types returned by the _Version 1_ relation type system.
 The relation type system that {{site.data.keyword.nlushort}} uses differs based on which language you are using.
-For more details, see the [Relation types](relations.html) page.
+For more details, see the [Relation type systems](/docs/services/natural-language-understanding?topic=natural-language-understanding-relation-type-systems) page.
 {: shortdesc}

+In the _Version 1_ type system, the entity types in relations results are different than the entity types returned in entities results.
+To see the list of entity types used in _Version 1_ relations, see the [Entity types (Version 1)](/docs/services/natural-language-understanding?topic=natural-language-understanding-entity-types-version-1#relations-entity-types) page.
+{: note}

 | Relation        | Description                                                                                                                                                                                                        |
 |-----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|